 Popular Skills for Organizational Development Director

-Organizational Development Directors report using a diverse set of skills on the job.
-Most notably, skills in Change Management, Organizational Development, Strategic Planning, and Project Management are correlated to pay that is above average.
-Those listing Human Resources and Training Program Development as skills, on the other hand, should be prepared for drastically lower pay.
-A tool kit that includes Training Program Development also typically contains Strategic Planning and Change Management.
-The majority of those who know Organizational Development also know Change Management and Strategic Planning.
+Survey results imply that Organizational Development Directors put a diverse skill set to use.
+Most notably, skills in Change Management, Organizational Development, Project Management, and Strategic Planning are correlated to pay that is above average.
+Human Resources and Training Program Development, on the other hand, are typically associated with much lower pay.
+Most people familiar with Training Program Development also know Strategic Planning and Change Management.
+For most people, competency in Organizational Development indicates knowledge of Change Management and Strategic Planning.

 Pay by Experience Level for Organizational Development Director